gerardojgarcia/goh-infantry-only-mod/README.txt

 This mod restricts what unit categories can be fielded in Dynamic Conquest/Campaign by editing the conquest preset under:

-  set/multiplayer/games/campaing_capture_the_flag.set
+  set/multiplayer/units/conquest/units_*.set

 Changes:
 - Only infantry and emplacement armies can be fielded. light vehicles (trucks, cars, transports, supply).
 Airstriks can still be called in.
-- could make other versions that are era specific
+- i could make other versions that are era specific
+- Some units remain researchable to player but cannot be deployed by design.

 Install: